nowtryz/cafet-app/README.md

 }
 ```

-Here is an exemple for an error result:
+Here is an example for an error result:
 ```json
 {
     "status": "error",